Why study physics at CMU?

 Selected experiments utilizing the techniques of modern experimental physics.
 Prerequisite: PHY 277.

-Select courses having as prerequisite a course in the required major sequence.
+With the approval of an advisor, select courses having as prerequisite a course in the required major sequence.